samanehb/messages-app/README.md

 # Basic Messages Application
 Simple application that allows users to submit messages, retrieve them, and delete them.
-A message is a simple object containing content and ID.
-Moreover, user can ask whether the content of a message is palindrome.
+A *message* is a simple object containing content and ID.
+Moreover, user can ask whether the message is a palindrome.

 **WARNING:** This application is written as an assignment.
 The stored messages will be deleted on server restart.
 There is no user authentication.